-- A single-instance database whose instance has been restarted - Different instances of an Oracle RAC database - Different PDBs
+- A single-instance database whose instance has been restarted - Different instances of an Oracle RAC database - Different PDBs - A non-CDB and a CDB

 The basic steps for remapping are as follows:

 - 1. Pack the STS into a staging table using DBMS_SQLTUNE.PACK_STGTAB_SQLSET or DBMS_SQLSET.PACK_STGTAB. - 2.
 Remap each con_dbid in the staging table using DBMS_SQLTUNE.REMAP_STGTAB_SQLSET or DBMS_SQLSET.REMAP_STGTAB. - 3.
 Export the STS. - 4.
 Unpack the STS in the destination CDB.